fleetdm/fleet/docs/02-Deploying/02-Configuration.md

 ##### logging_error_retention_period

 The amount of time to keep an error.
 Unique instances of errors are stored temporarily to help with troubleshooting, this setting controls that duration.
+Set to 0 to keep them without expiration, and a negative value to disable storage of errors in Redis.

 - Default value: 24h
 - Environment variable: `FLEET_LOGGING_ERROR_RETENTION_PERIOD`